 While it is completely normal to feel anxious sometimes, it does not have to be a defining part of your life.
-When anxiety begins to negatively impact your life, it may be time to speak with a professional.
+When anxiety begins to negatively impact your life, it may be time to speak with a professional about anxiety counseling and how it can help you take control of your life.
 At New Hope Counseling in Palatine, our counselors have the training and knowledge you need to successfully treat and overcome your anxiety.
 Keep reading to learn more about anxiety, what some of the symptoms look like, and how talking to a therapist can help you learn how to handle the very real symptoms of this mental health issue.

 Signs of Anxiety